 Paulie Walnuts as Italian American Everyman

 William Shakespeare’s fools appear in his plays and are distanced from other characters by their dress, their actions, their words and their comments about the action that takes place in the dramas.
-The role of the fool is to attract the audience’s attention through his ability to say things that other character’s can or would never say.
+The role of the fool is to attract the audience’s attention through his ability to say things that other characters can or would never say.
 In this way, the fool is set up by the writer to bear the brunt of the author’s criticism of the society he has created.
 Paulie Walnuts can also be read in the zanni character of Commedia dell’arte.
 Robert Henke tells us,

 Popular literature regarding the zanni reveals an oppressed and degraded figure informed by salient ties to the animal world.
 He is alternatively capable of naïve ignorance and satiric, if usually apolitical, critique at the expense of his social and economic superiors.
-His zoomorphic range, fleshed out with verbal and especially gestorial repertoires cognate with the Venetian tradition, renders him an anti-mimetic performer” (2002: 23).
+His zoomorphic range, fleshed out with verbal and especially gestorial repertoires cognate with the Venetian tradition, renders him an anti-mimetic performer.
+(2002: 23).

 As we will see, Paulie Walnuts is invested with a number of these characteristics of the zanni.
 Played by Tony Sirico, who prior to becoming an actor was a mob associate who had real life experiences that he brings into the character he portrays, Paulie Walnuts brings to the series a strong, “anti-mimetic” quality that shows us that life finds its expression through art.

 This, I will argue is the very function of Paulie Walnuts.
 The writers of the show set him up as the brunt of their criticism of Italian American society, but through him, they are also able to criticize the larger American society in which Paulie must function in order to be a successful gangster.
 Throughout the series, Paulie’s character has a two-fold purpose: to point to the strengths and weaknesses of old school Italian immigrant culture and to be juxtaposed to the larger mainstream American society.
 Of all the characters, Paulie is the one most connected to immigrant culture.
 He is the one who remembers the stories of the old immigrants; he is the one who was witness to their speech, behavior, and he absorbed their culture, superstitions and all.
-Through him, the writers can both poke fun of Italian American immigrant culture and criticize American culture.
+Paulie, as a soldier in Tony Soprano’s army, is a worker, a good earner, who is willing to do anything to serve his master Tony.
+Through him, the writers can both poke fun of Italian American immigrant working-class culture as well as criticize American culture.
 This gangster version of the Shakespearean fool warrants close attention if we are to understand the series as a comedy.

 David Chase, the creator and executive producer of the hit series The Sopranos, conceived the program in the tradition and spirit of the traditional U.S. gangster film, but he executed it as a commentary on both the genre and contemporary life in the United States.
-Of all the characters that come to us through The Sopranos, the one who develops the most through the series is the one very few critics have taken seriously perhaps because that from the first episode, Paulie Walnuts serves as a narrow-minded ethnic other –an ethnic purist and chauvinist.
+Of all the characters that come to us through The Sopranos, the one who develops the most through the series is the one very few critics have taken seriously perhaps because from the first episode, Paulie Walnuts serves as a narrow-minded ethnic other –an ethnic purist and chauvinist.
 Through him, the writers regularly present a figure that separates the Italian “us” from the American “them.”